 The outlook for women with ER-positive breast cancer is generally good, and there are effective treatments.
 The chances for a long life are excellent.

-Getting a cancer diagnosis and treatment can feel overwhelming, but it can help to get support from others who know what you’re going through.
+Getting a cancer diagnosis and treatment can feel overwhelming, but getting support from others who know what you’re going through can help.
 Find support from others who are living with breast cancer.
 Download Healthline’s free app here.